 Debt consolidation loans or debt management?

-Debt consolidation means using credit to move your debts into one place to pay them off, whereas with debt management solutions you make payment arrangements with your creditors, or have debts written off.
+Debt consolidation means using credit to merge your debts into one to pay them off.
+With debt management solutions you make payment arrangements with the people you owe.
+Or have debts written off.

-Debt consolidation isn’t for everyone, there may be better ways to deal with your debts for your circumstances.
+Debt consolidation might not be your best option.
+There may be better ways for you to deal with your debt.

-A debt management plan is designed for those who have some money left over at the end of the month, but not enough to pay all their debts.
-The key to success of any debt management plan is that only pay what you can afford and, as your situation improves, you pay the debt off as soon as you can.
+This is for those who have some money left over at the end of the month, but not enough to pay all their debts.
+You only pay what you can afford.
+As things get better, you pay more through your plan to pay the debt off sooner.

-A third party will normally arrange a DMP for you.
+A third party can arrange a DMP for you.
 This could be a charity like us, or a debt management company.
 The organisation arranging your DMP will:

-• Draw up a proposal for your creditors
+• Draw up a proposal for the people you owe money to

 • Ask for interest and charges to be stopped

-• Manage a single monthly payment to your creditors
+• Make a single monthly payment to the people you owe

 How does bankruptcy work?